One Shot Over the Line, Sweet Jesus

 Challenge is the one test you can hang your hat on.

-That titer testing.
+That means titer testing.
 You’ve likely heard the term (pronounced TIE ter).
 It’s the blood test that tells how much protective antibody is in your dog’s blood.
 Cats too, for feline distemper, aka panleukopenia.

 Those antibodies for canine distemper?
 Still there for at least 15 years.